 Stigmatising beliefs about the mentally ill are universal

-NAMI estimates that around 20% of US adults live with a mental health disorder per year; roughly 5% with serious psychosocial illness.
+NAMI estimates that around 20% of US adults live with a mental health disorder per year and roughly 5% with serious psychosocial illness.
 And according to the Australian Bureau of Statistics, about 20% of Australian adults experience a mental illness in a 12-month period, with over 40% ever having one.
 Generalising from these stats, we can assume that the yearly prevalence is something like one-fifth of Western populations.

 Furthermore, the WHO writes that one-eighth of the world has a mental health condition at any given time.
 Bear in mind that these statistics are based only on reported and recorded mental illnesses.
 The actual percentages could be/are probably much higher.